 Cheyenne, Wyo., Nov.
-2 .- The latest advices from the scene o.
-Saturday's battle between a band of Crow Indians, under Charlie Carries Elk, and Deputy Sheriff Miller and posse of Weston county, states that Sheriff Miller was shot through the left hip and may die, Deputy Charlie Faulkenburg was killed and two deputies, whose names are not learned, were wounded.
+2 .- The latest advices from the scene of Saturday's battle between a band of Crow Indians. under Charlie Carries Elk, and Deputy Sheriff Miller and posse of Weston county, states that Sheriff Miller was shot through the left hip and may die, Deputy Charlie Faulkenburg was killed and two deputies, whose names are not learned, were wounded.
 A brother of Charlie Carries Elk and two other Indians were killed and several wounded.
-A special train, with Mrs. Miller, train. ervation. ed nurses, doctors and a large number of deputies, was run to Lusk last night, from Newcastle.
-Hundreds of men are flocking to the scene and unless the Indians got a big start they cannot get away.
-Gov. Chatterton is waiting for additional information before ordering out troops.
-The governor has called upon the commissioner of Indian affairs to assist in bringing the murderers Miller and five deputies left New Cas- to justice.
-He will also insist that no the a week ago Friday to arrest the more Indians be permitted to leave
+A special train, with Mrs. Miller, train. ed nurses, doctors and a large number of deputies, was run to Lusk last night, from Newcastle.
+Hundreds of men are tle a week ago Friday to arrest the more Indians be permitted to leave